natashaminako/Database/README.md

 # Database
-This repository includes database exercises and modeling.
-It aims to deepen database knowledge through practical exercises and schema design, covering core concepts, data modeling, and optimization techniques to enhance and refine database management skills.
+This repository is where I store my database exercises and modeling projects.
+They help me deepen my understanding of databases and apply what I learn in practice, complementing my studies.